Trekking in the Colombian Andes

 Bienvenidos a Colombia - Welcome to Colombia!

-A transfer is included from El Dorado International Airport, your English speaking guide will greet you before accompaning you to your first hotel.
+A transfer is included from El Dorado International Airport, your English-speaking guide will greet you before accompanying you to your first hotel.

 Overnight: Bogotá